It’s Christmas time! In what has become a yearly tradition, I’d like to share the things that Illinois Corn wants for Christmas! Here we go …

 We have had some recent successes, but the key here is to continue being patient because every gain is very small baby step in the right direction.
 The Water Resources and Reform Development Act is right now in conference committee.
 Both the House and Senate versions contained some changes to the funding mechanism for Olmstead which will free up money to start other lock and dam projects on the Illinois and Mississippi Rivers.
 This is a win, but a small one.
 The new WRRDA will not contain an increase in the barge fuel tax or any additional funding allocations.

 For Christmas, Illinois corn farmers just want locks and dams that allow them to be competitive in a global marketplace.
-They want locks and dams that work, and don’t spontaneously combust into the river.
-(You think I’m joking, but take a look at this video.
-These locks are OLD and in need of massive repair.)
+They want locks and dams that work and don’t spontaneously combust into the river.

 If I’ve inspired you at all, would you ask for the same?